 Find out who is representing your province/territory from the Women in Coaching Canada Games Apprenticeship Program and the Aboriginal Apprentice Coach Program in Winnipeg from July 28th to August 13th.
 If you’re interested in the program, or know a coach that would be, you can learn more about the timelines for the 2019 Canada Winter Games.
-The call for applications is expected to launch soon!
+The call for applications is open until October 31, 2017!

 Good luck coaches!